Course code: #BH076P23

 Indian School Certificate (ISC): 65%

-State Boards of Education (Higher Secondary Certificate, HSC) 70%
+State Boards of Education (Higher Secondary Certificate, HSC): 70%

 Related courses in univly